inclusionAI/SWE-CARE/README.md

 The generated predictions will be saved as JSONL files containing `CodeReviewPrediction` objects, which can then be used for evaluation.

+You can find more details about the arguments for each script by running `python -m swe_care.inference <subcommand> -h`.

 ## 🚀 Evaluation

 The evaluation harness is used to assess model predictions on the code review task.
 The main script is `src/swe_care/harness/code_review_eval.py`.